 The corporate lending market in Switzerland is a well-developed and stable market with experienced participants (lenders, borrowers and advisers).
 Where Swiss borrowers are involved, the market is largely in the hands of banks (Swiss and non-Swiss).
 On occasion, certain other professional investors (e.g., pension funds and insurance companies) are involved in the corporate lending market in Switzerland.
-On leveraged finance transactions (especially transactions arranged in the United States but with a Swiss component), it is not uncommon to see specialised lending entities (e.g., debt funds) participate.
+On leveraged finance transactions, it is not uncommon to see specialised lending entities (e.g., debt funds) participate.

-The Swiss corporate lending market has remained robust and active for many years, including during the time of the covid-19 pandemic.
-There is, generally, still a high level of availability of bank debt.
+The Swiss corporate lending market has remained robust and active for many years.
+There is, generally, a high level of availability of bank debt.